 There is a great choice of cheap restaurants, bars and market stalls on the main Kamala Road.
 The southern end of the beach can get busy during the high season, but the northern part is usually peaceful all year round.

-This nice, quieter beach is tucked between grassy hills and small islands.
-Popular among expats and locals with its laid-back atmosphere, Nai Han Beach has soft sand, clear water and couple of small shops and restaurants.
+Nai Han Beach is popular among expats and locals with its laid-back atmosphere, soft sand, clear water and couple of small shops and restaurants.

-After Nai Han Beach comes Yanui Beach.
+Next to Nai Han Beach is Yanui Beach.
 This beautiful little cove has gorgeous soft sand and is great for snorkeling, kayaking and fishing.

-The northern part of the beach is good for swimming (the southern end is a bit rocky).
-There are a couple of restaurants and plenty of vendors selling all kinds of goods.
+The northern part of Yanui is good for swimming (the southern end is a bit rocky).
+There are a couple of restaurants nearby.
 Just offshore (about 200 metres), there is an uninhabited island called Koh Mun which is great for snorkeling.

 Located at the southern tip of Phuket, the beach is not suitable for swimming.
 There are many restaurants, shops and a popular, well-respected Thai boxing camp, Rawai Muay Thai.